6amson/6amson/README.md

 ## Hello.

-🔭 I’m currently honing Typescript and soon, Java.
+🔭 I’m currently honing Rust and soon, Java.

 👯 I’m looking to collaborate on unique projects.